-CPHA has six interconnected strategic priorities for 2021-2025.
+CPHA has seven interconnected strategic priorities for 2021-2025.
 CPHA will:

-- Strengthen and renew public health systems and practice; - Advance Truth and Reconciliation with Indigenous Peoples; - Advance social justice, anti-oppression and antiracism; - Promote population mental wellness; - Promote action on the ecological determinants of health; and - Enhance engagement and organizational sustainability.
+- Advocate for healthy public policy; - Strengthen and renew public health systems and practice; - Advance Truth and Reconciliation with Indigenous Peoples; - Advance social justice, anti-oppression and antiracism: - Promote population mental wellness; - Promote action on the ecological determinants of health; and - Enhance engagement and organizational sustainability.